Solikamsk: Education

-Solikamsk is a home Solikamsky State Teachers' Training Institute (branch of Perm State University).
+Solikamsk is the home of Solikamsky State Teachers' Training Institute (branch of Perm State University).

 Administrative and municipal status

 Within the framework of administrative divisions, Solikamsk serves as the administrative center of Solikamsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of krai significance of Solikamsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of krai significance of Solikamsk is incorporated as Solikamsk Urban Okrug.